Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 Read the Guide β†’

 Important: This article provides spiritual support and education about emotional betrayal trauma recovery.
-It is not a substitute for professional mental health evaluation, diagnosis, or treatment.
-If you are experiencing significant distress, please reach out to a qualified mental health professional.
+It is not a substitute for professional mental health evaluation or treatment.
+If experiencing significant distress or thoughts of self-harm, please reach out to a qualified mental health professional or call 988 immediately.

 Professional Boundaries & When to Seek Additional Support

-I provide: Spiritual support and education about emotional betrayal trauma recovery and the gentle, heart-centered approaches that support complete healing.
-I integrate healthcare perspective and energy healing expertise to help people navigate the emotional arc of betrayal trauma recovery.
+I provide: Spiritual support and education about emotional betrayal trauma recovery and the gentle, heart-centered approaches that support complete healing, integrating nursing experience and Reiki Master expertise to help people navigate the full emotional arc of betrayal trauma recovery.

 About the Author